Ndidi suffers injury as Leicester City hold Everton | Goal.com

 The 24-year-old was handed his 11th league appearance of the season but only played for 42 minutes before suffering a knock.

-The Nigeria international was subsequently replaced by Papy Mendy in the encounter to avoid aggravating the problems.
+The Nigeria international was subsequently replaced by Papy Mendy in the encounter to avoid aggravating the problem.

 A forced change for the Foxes 🔄— Leicester City (@LCFC) January 27, 2021